The Roads Australia Award for Technical Excellence recognises an individual for technical excellence in the broader transport industry.

 To be eligible, a nominee's field of contribution must be in a technical or scientific area relevant to transport in Australia.
 His or her contribution must be outstanding, measured directly in terms of impact on the industry, including the transformational change to the industry.

-Nominations for the 2018 Award close on September 28, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.
+Nominations for the 2019 Award will open on July 1 and close on September 30, with the Award presented at the RA Annual Christmas lunch in the recipient's home city at the end of the year.

 Submissions must be provided in writing (Word doc or PDF) and address each of the criteria below.
 Any supporting information, references or evidence may be included, however submissions should not be overly long (max. five pages).